Nadine Spychala

-I am currently a scientific software developer at King’s College London within a newly established central research software engineering team.
-Generally, I aim to write science-enabling software that is more reproducible, shareable, and scalable, and allows to more easily build upon existing research.
-For me, being a scientific software developer means to contribute to a larger project – that of improving science.
-Currently, I am involved in co-building a gen-AI-based, to-be-commercialised app to enable the collection of rich but narrowly scoped qualitative data at scale.
-This work operates across human-computer interaction research and product development where we build production-ready software while requirements are still being discovered through research - a challenge distinctive to scientific software.
-You can read about a pilot study using a prototype of the app in this paper.
+I am currently a research software engineer at King’s College London within the e-Research team.
+In this role, I write software that is more reproducible, shareable, and scalable, and allows to more easily build upon existing research.
+Currently, I am involved in co-building a genAI-based, to-be-commercialised app to enable the collection of rich but narrowly scoped qualitative data at scale.
+This work operates across human-computer interaction research and product development where we build production-ready software while requirements are still being discovered through research.

 Research in computational neuroscience, complex systems and technical AI safety

-As a 2023/2024 Software Sustainability Institute (SSI) Fellow, I sent a strong signal for the institute’s mission of “better software, better research” by delivering research software development workshops to research communities I actively participate in.
-You can check out (and re-use) material for a research software enginnering tutorial in Python that I’ve created for the Artificial Life conference 2023 in the context of my fellowship.
-As part of my PhD project, I developed ComplexPy – a Python library (still work in progress) designed to make different complexity and emergence measures easily applicable and comparable across datasets in an intuitive, comprehensive way.
-This development work was supported through my participation in the Open Seeds mentoring and training program, where I also served as a mentor to other open science and open software enthusiasts.
-In the context of my EEG-based BCI study, I’ve developed a bootstrapping function for two-way mixed effects ANOVA in R. I’ve been an active contributor to the open science ecosystem through regular participation in Brainhacks, some of which have resulted in open-source software contributions.
-All code from my past and ongoing research is published and documented.
+As a 2023/2024 Software Sustainability Institute (SSI) Fellow, I delivered research software enginnering workshops in Python for different research communities.
+I have also generalized and shared research code from my own work, e. g., I developed ComplexPy – a Python library (still WIP) designed to make different complexity and emergence measures easily applicable and comparable across datasets in an intuitive, comprehensive way.
+I’ve been an active contributor to the open science ecosystem through regular participation in Brainhacks and other hackathons, some of which have resulted in open-source software contributions.
+All code from my past and ongoing research is published and documented on GitHub.

 Education and mentoring

-I’ve been engaged in knowledge sharing across diverse educational contexts and audiences.
-In my current role as a scientific software developer at King’s, I have provided support for HPC training.
+I’ve been engaged in knowledge sharing across educational contexts and audiences.
+In my current role as a research software engineer, I have provided support for HPC training, Git/GitHub and Python for students and staff.
 During my academic research, I’ve taught courses spanning ML fundamentals, Algorithmic Data Science, Practical Philosophy, and EEG methods, and supervised machine learning theses.
-I’ve delivered research software engineering tutorials and served as a mentor multiple times in the Open Seeds mentoring and training program, helping participants to open-source their software projects.
-I’ve also taught German to refugees, and was, early in my career, involved in an “Idea-Of-Man” seminar that approached psychological topics from philosophical, political, and sociological perspectives, coaching students to critically reflect on these interdisciplinary connections.
+I’ve delivered research software engineering tutorials and served as a mentor multiple times in the Open Seeds mentoring and training program, helping participants (from marginalised groups) to open-source their software projects.
+I’ve also taught German to refugees.

 Interdisciplinarity and seeing the big picture